olcf-tutorials/HIP_from_scratch/1_sharedmemory/README.md

 time rather than all at once.
 So you can see how this can slow things down a lot.
 There is no _memory coalescing_ here.

-(TODO: when rocprof timing information is fixed, add a section covering the rocprof output as well).

-(TODO: show instructions on how to run the nvidia profiler on this for summit and the rocprof on crusher and show the performance differences).

 # GPU Shared Memory with HIP